Topoi of parametrized objects

 \begin{example} An $\infty$-category is an $\infty$-topos iff it is an $\infty$-locus with a strictly initial object. \end{example}

-\begin{example} Let $\scr C$ be a stable $\infty$-category, $\scr I$ a weakly contractible $\infty$-category, and $p\colon\scr I\to\scr C$ a functor.
-It is easy to show that the colimit of $p$, if it exists, is van Kampen.
-This gives a direct proof that any presentable stable $\infty$-category is an $\infty$-locus. \end{example}
+\begin{example} If $\scr C$ is a stable $\infty$-category, any weakly contractible colimit in $\scr C$ is van Kampen.
+This follows easily from the fact that cartesian squares in $\scr C$ are preserved by colimits.
+In particular, we obtain another proof that any presentable stable $\infty$-category is an $\infty$-locus. \end{example}